code-iai/iai_kinect2/README.md

 ## Read this first

-<p style="color:green; background-color:yellow">This repository contains some minor changes from the original [iai_kinect2](https://github.com/code-iai/iai_kinect2) repo.
+__This repository contains some minor changes from the original [iai_kinect2](https://github.com/code-iai/iai_kinect2) repo.
 Building from the original repo throws errors if you are using opencv4.
-This repo fixes those issues; also, if you're using any opencv version other than 4, please build from the original repo.</p>
+This repo fixes those issues; also, if you're using any opencv version other than 4, please build from the original repo.__

 Please read this README and the ones of the individual components throughly before asking questions.
 We get a lot of repeated questions, so when you have a problem, we urge everyone to check the [github issues  (including closed ones)](https://github.com/code-iai/iai_kinect2/issues?utf8=%E2%9C%93&q=is%3Aissue).
 Your issue is very likely discussed there already.